Ammonia production: Sustainable production

 Illustrating inputs and outputs of methane pyrolysis, a process to produce hydrogen.

 Sustainable production is possible by using non-polluting methane pyrolysis or generating hydrogen by water electrolysis with renewable energy sources.
+However, the limited availability of these renewable resources limits the use of water electrolysis.
 ThyssenKrupp Uhde Chlorine Engineers expanded its annual production capacity for alkaline water electrolysis to 1 gigawatt of electrolyzer capacity for this purpose.

 Illustrating inputs and outputs of simple electrolysis of water, for production of hydrogen.

 In a hydrogen economy some hydrogen production could be diverted to feedstock use.
 For example, in 2002, Iceland produced 2,000 tons of hydrogen gas by electrolysis, using excess power from its hydroelectric plants, primarily for fertilizer.
 The Vemork hydroelectric plant in Norway used its surplus electricity output to generate renewable nitric acid from 1911 to 1971, requiring 15 MWh/ton of nitric acid.
 The same reaction is carried out by lightning, providing a natural source of soluble nitrates.
 Natural gas remains the lowest cost method.

 Wastewater is often high in ammonia.
 Because discharging ammonia-laden water into the environment damages marine life, nitrification is often necessary to remove the ammonia.
 This may become a potentially sustainable source of ammonia given its abundance.
 Alternatively, ammonia from wastewater can be sent into an ammonia electrolyzer (ammonia electrolysis) operating with renewable energy sources to produce hydrogen and clean water.
 Ammonia electrolysis may require much less thermodynamic energy than water electrolysis (only 0.06 V in alkaline media).

 Another option for recovering ammonia from wastewater is to use the mechanics of the ammonia-water thermal absorption cycle.
 Ammonia can thus be recovered either as a liquid or as ammonium hydroxide.
 The advantage of the former is that it is much easier to handle and transport, whereas the latter has commercial value at concentrations of 30 percent in solution.

 Another option for removing ammonia from wastewater is to use Mechanical Vapor Recompression combined with distillation to extract the ammonia out.
 Sedron Technologies is producing ammonia that has been extracted in such a manner.